turingschool/module_5/flower_exercise_2.0.md

 #### Turn/Talk (or Whole Group Sharing Out)
 Respond to these questions with a partner:

-* 1. (From the prework) Describe in your own words how you'd describe each of the following in terms of what it means for you as a software developer:
+* 1. (From the prework) Describe in your own words each of the following in terms of what it means for you as a software developer:
   * A. Thinking Style (how do you think best?)
+    * How can you use your Top Thinking Style to structure your approach in the job search?
   * B. Most Intense Driver (what drives you?)
+    * How can you use your Top Driver to *drive* your job search?
   * C. Top EQ Competency (how do you lead with emotional intelligence?)
+    * How can you use your Emotional Intelligence in your job search?
   * D. Highest Virtue Class (how does this help you manage and overcome problems?
 How can this virtue help you with relationships?
 How does this virtue help enahnce health and overall well-being?)
-* 2. How have you seen yourself grow and change over the past year?
-* 3. What does this information tell you about what kind of environment and team you would thrive in?
-* 4. Why will knowing all of this information help you in your job search?
+    * How could you use your top Virtue Class to guide your job search?

-Share out your response to #4 in a whip-around in the whole group.

 ### Review: What is the Flower Exercise?
 This is meant to help you discover your top priorities and most important guiding principles for your immediate job search and your overall career.